Thanksgiving Salad with Cinnamon Cider Vinaigrette

 • Portions: As written, this Thanksgiving Salad recipe feeds a crowd of 6 generously as a side dish with a few other options on the table.
 If you’re feeding a larger crowd, feel free to double the recipe to serve 10-12 generously as a side dish.
 If you’re enjoying it as a main dish (we often do in the fall!), plan on it yielding 3-4 servings as written.

-• Destem & finely shred kale: Store in an airtight container in the refrigerator for up to 5 days.
+• Destem and finely shred kale: Store in an airtight container in the refrigerator for up to 5 days.
 Place a piece of paper towel in the container to soak up any condensation or moisture.
 (10 minutes active prep)

 • Wild rice: Cook wild rice or your grain of choice according to package directions.
 Store in an airtight container in the refrigerator for up to 5 days.
 (5 minutes active prep)